UoMResearchIT/docker-introduction-R/code/SPUC/README.md

 ## Changing units

-The brightness units can be changed from Imperial Unicorn Hoove Candles (iuhc) to Intergalactic Unicorn Luminiocity Units (iulu) by passing the parameters `--units iuhc` on container startup.
+The brightness units can be changed from Imperial Unicorn Hoove Candles (iuhc) to Intergalactic Unicorn Luminosity Units (iulu) by passing the parameters `--units iuhc` on container startup.

 ## Plugins